OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-build-java-maven-linux.md

         HTable table = new HTable(config, "people");

-        // Add each person toohello table
+        // Add each person to the table
-        //   Use hello `name` column family for hello name
+        //   Use the `name` column family for the name
-        //   Use hello `contactinfo` column family for hello email for (int i = 0; i< people.length; i++) {
+        //   Use the `contactinfo` column family for the email for (int i = 0; i< people.length; i++) {
             Put person = new Put(Bytes.toBytes(people[i][0]));
             person.add(Bytes.toBytes("name"), Bytes.toBytes("first"), Bytes.toBytes(people[i][1]));